../PLAY/archive/passion_project/IMMERSIVE

-I set out to bring electronic dance music producer Daniel Savio and his music into my version of the intergalactic future where fogged-out polygonal landscapes, structures, and beat-matched 3-body problem spheres casually hang out with a gargantuan laser-lactating disco ball feeding the sun.
+I directed, designed, and produced this visual experience to bring electronic dance music producer Daniel Savio into my vision of an intergalactic future where fog-drenched polygonal landscapes, abstract structures, and beat-synced mega-spheres orbit a colossal, laser-emitting disco ball that feeds the sun itself.

 An INSANELY rare recording of this WebGL VR experience I managed to make before it went to the place where unsupported realtime music videos go.